 Finally, once you have made a purchase, make sure to follow a handover process, including:

-2. Necessary steps and documentation or systems are needed to ensure that this happens seamlessly.
+To ensure this happens seamlessly, necessary steps and documentation or systems are needed.
 This includes website hosting, domain registrations, and other critical platforms.

 By meticulously following the steps outlined, the likelihood of any risks or potential pitfalls can be minimized.
 However, the success of eCommerce website purchase hinges on your ability to execute the acquisition and take the business to the next level.